Enhancing Low-Light Images in Real World via Cross-Image Disentanglement: Experimental Results

 \subsection{Implementation Details}

-Our CIDN model is implemented in PyTorch\footnote{The reproducible implementations will be available soon.}, which is tested on a GTX 1080Ti GPU.
-The architectures of brightness encoder $E_B$ and content encoder $E_C$ are \renjie{similar to} the encoders used in DRIT~\cite{lee2018diverse}.
-The extracted brightness features are fixed as $1\times 1\times 8$ that are far smaller than content features, since content contains richer texture and edges information.
-The detailed network architectures are provided in the supplementary document.
+\adds{Our CIDN model is implemented in PyTorch\footnote{The reproducible implementations and the collected dataset will be available soon.}, which is conducted on one RTX A5000 GPU.
+The training process lasts for 600 epochs with around 8 hours.
+We set the mini batch size as 8.} \adds{The detailed architectures of brightness encoder $E_B$ and content encoder $E_C$ are provided in the supplementary document.} The extracted brightness features are fixed as $1\times 1\times 8$ that are far smaller than content features, since content contains richer texture and edges information.
 We adopt the ADAM optimizer with an initial learning rate of $0.0001$.
 We fix the hyper-parameters $w_2=0.001$, $w_3 = 0.1$ and $w_4 = 1$, and $w_1$ is empirically set based on noise level for obtaining good trade-offs between noise removal and detail preservation (\renjie{\eg, $w_1=1$ for dataset with noise-free low-light images and $w_1=0.2$ for our NM2L with noisy low-light images.}).
 The network parameters are initialized randomly.
 During training, we randomly crop patches of resolution $256\times 256$ from the scaled images of resolution $400\times 600$.